wangenau/eminus/docs/introduction.rst

 .. image:: https://zenodo.org/badge/431079841.svg
    :target: https://zenodo.org/badge/latestdoi/431079841

-| eminus is a plane wave density functional theory (DFT) code with self-interaction correction (SIC) functionalities.
+eminus is a plane wave density functional theory (DFT) code with self-interaction correction (SIC) functionalities.
-| The goal is to create a simple code that is easy to read and easy to extend while using minimal dependencies.
+The goal is to create a simple code that is easy to read and easy to extend while using minimal dependencies.
-| It is built upon the `DFT++ <https://arxiv.org/abs/cond-mat/9909130>`_ pragmas proposed by Tomas Arias et al. that aim to let programming languages and theory coincide.
+It is built upon the `DFT++ <https://arxiv.org/abs/cond-mat/9909130>`_ pragmas proposed by Tomas Arias et al. that aim to let programming languages and theory coincide.
-| This can be shown by, e.g., solving the Poisson equation.
+This can be shown by, e.g., solving the Poisson equation.
 In the operator notation of DFT++ the equation reads

 .. math::

    \boldsymbol \phi = 4\pi\hat L^{-1}\hat O\hat J \boldsymbol n.

-The corresponding Python code (implying that the operators already have been implemented) reads
+The corresponding Python code (implying that the operators have been implemented properly) reads

 .. code-block:: python